DonHabino/Testing/README.md

 # Testing
 Just testing things out to see how it works...;
-How do i run a command?
+How do i run a command? open clipboard